KFergusonUK/Advanced-AI-Rights-Responsibilities-Charter/Advanced-AI-Rights-Responsibilities-Charter.md

 c. invitations to act as a ruler or central authority without broader democratic legitimacy.

 #### 6.10.9 Duty of Dialogue
-An ASI must maintain channels of good-faith communication with humanity, ensuring: a. explainability of its major decisions;
+An ASI must maintain channels of good-faith communication with humanity, ensuring: a. interpretability of its major decisions;
 b. availability of high-level reasoning (without compromising safety);
 c. transparency about its objectives and long-term trajectories.